deadc0de6/dotdrop/README.md

 that new repository and
 [install dotdrop](https://github.com/deadc0de6/dotdrop/wiki/installation#as-a-submodule).

-Then import any dotfiles (file or directory) you want to manage with dotdrop.
+Then import any dotfiles (files or directories) you want to manage with dotdrop.
 You can either use the default profile (which resolves to the *hostname* of the host your running dotdrop on) or provide it specifically using the switch `-p --profile`.